csswizardry/csswizardry.github.com/_posts/2023-10-02-clear-cache-on-customer-device.md

 ## Getting Someone to Clear Their Own Cache

-Trying to talk a non-technical customer through the steps of clearing their own cache is not an easy task—not at all!
-From identifying their operating system, platform, and browser, to trying to guide them—invisibly!—through different screens, menus, and dropdowns is a big ask.
+Trying to talk a non-technical customer through the steps of clearing their own cache is not an easy task — not at all!
+From identifying their operating system, platform, and browser, to trying to guide them — invisibly! — through different screens, menus, and dropdowns is a big ask.

 Thankfully, any company that has folk in customer support can make use of a new